Imagine wearing almost 10 pounds of rings around your neck…

 There are actual people in Thailand who live that way for their whole lives.
 They are known as long-neck Kayan tribes or “Padaung” people.
 And behind their seemingly extraordinary appearances, the long-neck tribes in Thailand have stories to share with the world.

-The long neck tradition in Thailand originates from the Kayan women or Padaungs, who are famous for wearing brass coils around their necks that make them have a “giraffe-like” appearance.
+The long neck tradition in Thailand originates from the Kayan women or Padaungs.
+They are famous for wearing brass coils around their necks that give them a “giraffe-like” appearance.
 As the weights of the neck coils push down the collar bone and ribs of the wearer, it creates the illusion of a longer neck than usual.

 But there’s more to it than just appearance.
 Here are all the answers to your questions about long-necked Kayans – where they are originally from, why they wear neck coils, and whether you should or shouldn’t visit their famous tourist villages in Thailand.

 Where Are the Long Neck Kayan Tribe Originally From?

 The long-necked Kayans are a sub-group of Red Karen people from Myanmar’s Kayah/Karenni region.
 Around the late 1980s, conflicts and intense civil wars between Karenni rebel forces and Myanmar’s SAC army made them flee from their homes in Myanmar to the Thai borders.

 The Thai government permitted them temporary stay under the ‘conflict refugee’ status.
 As of 2018, approximately 500 Kayans (or Padaungs) lived in the northern Thailand long neck hill tribe villages.

 The Kayan people became the center of attention when the photos of long-necked women from the tribe were made known to the world.
 Tourists began to pick interest in the Thailand long-neck tribes’ traditions.
 This prompted the Thailand government to create tourism villages eventually around 1985.